notionparallax/blog/_posts/2016-01-06-time-factors.md

 [^1]: This is talked about a lot in The Mythical Man Month, about how many lines of code a person writes in a day.
 Then software people have been trying to <em>not</em> do that ever since.

-[^2]: New York Times <a href="http://www.nytimes.com/learning/general/onthisday/big/0105.html#article">"Ford Gives $10,000,000 To 26,000 Employees"</a>, <i>The New York Times</i>, January 5, 1914, accessed April 23, 2011.][1.Ford Motor Company <a href="http://corporate.ford.com/about-ford/heritage/milestones/5dollaraday/677-5-dollar-a-day" rel="nofollow">"Henry Ford's $5-a-Day Revolution"</a>, <i>Ford</i>, January 5, 1914, accessed April 23, 2011.][1.
-HispanicPundit <a class="external text" href="http://hispanicpundit.com/2005/09/21/economic-myths-the-5-day-work-week-and-the-8-hour-day/" rel="nofollow">"Economic Myths: The 5 Day Work Week And The 8 Hour Day"</a>, <i>Hispanic Pundit</i>, September 21st, 2005, accessed April 23, 2011.][1.
-Byron Preiss Visual Publications, Inc. <a href="http://www.wiley.com/legacy/products/subject/business/forbes/ford.html" rel="nofollow">"Ford: Doubling the profit from 1914-1916"</a>, <i>Hispanic Pundit</i>, 1996, accessed April 24, 2011.
+[^2]: New York Times <a href="http://www.nytimes.com/learning/general/onthisday/big/0105.html#article">"Ford Gives $10,000,000 To 26,000 Employees"</a>, <i>The New York Times</i>, January 5, 1914, accessed April 23, 2011.

+[^2a]: Ford Motor Company <a href="http://corporate.ford.com/about-ford/heritage/milestones/5dollaraday/677-5-dollar-a-day" rel="nofollow">"Henry Ford's $5-a-Day Revolution"</a>, <i>Ford</i>, January 5, 1914, accessed April 23, 2011.

+[^2c]: HispanicPundit <a class="external text" href="http://hispanicpundit.com/2005/09/21/economic-myths-the-5-day-work-week-and-the-8-hour-day/" rel="nofollow">"Economic Myths: The 5 Day Work Week And The 8 Hour Day"</a>, <i>Hispanic Pundit</i>, September 21st, 2005, accessed April 23, 2011.

+[^2b]: Byron Preiss Visual Publications, Inc. <a href="http://www.wiley.com/legacy/products/subject/business/forbes/ford.html" rel="nofollow">"Ford: Doubling the profit from 1914-1916"</a>, <i>Hispanic Pundit</i>, 1996, accessed April 24, 2011.

 [^3]: others in this period were to some extent.
 E.g. My mother went to the school that Cadbury made for his workers in Bournville.

-[^4]: It was women, the men were all off getting machine gunned down in muddy fields.] who worked a 48 hour week got just as much done as those who worked a 72 hour week[1. to fit in a 72 hour week you'd need to do between 10 and 14 hours a day!
+[^4]: It was women, the men were all off getting machine gunned down in muddy fields.

+[^4a]: to fit in a 72 hour week you'd need to do between 10 and 14 hours a day!

 [^5]: according to Holman, C.; Joyeux, B.; Kask, C. 2008. “<a href="http://www.bls.gov/opub/mlr/2008/02/art4full.pdf">Labor productivity trends since 2000, by sector and industry</a>”, in Monthly Labor Review, Vol. 131, No. 2, pp. 64-82.

 [^6]: when I say "our" or "us" I mean BVN, but it applies to all knowledge workers.
-I wrote this for the BVN internal blog, so they are the intended audience.] work really is knowledge work[1.
-I think that the uncomfortable outcome of this line of thought is that a lot of the work we do isn't thinking.
+I wrote this for the BVN internal blog, so they are the intended audience.

+[^6a]: I think that the uncomfortable outcome of this line of thought is that a lot of the work we do isn't thinking.
 It's on a gradient between pure thought and pure doing.
 With 96% of it quite close to the doing end of things.
 My post on <a href="http://notionparallax.co.uk/?p=1799">automating architects</a> talks a bit about this; the doing tasks will be automated.

 [^7]: It's not strictly linear.
 There would be discontinuities when you need to move office because it's full.
 Things like bulk licencing deals are similar; 200-250 Revit licences cost the same, but your 251<sup>st</sup> licence costs a lot more.

 [^8]: the first was done using <a href="https://www.eventzero.com/Greentrac/">Greentrac</a> to measure the number of active computers.
 This isn't perfect because not everyone at a desk is using their computer.
 They may be leaning back in their chair on the phone, or drawing.
 Even if we bump up the occupancy rate by a generous 5% that's still much lower than 100%.
-The actual number went from a peak of 60% down to 40% during lunch time.].
-That means that we are "wasting" capital; it's not being fully exploited[1.
-I don't think anyone feels bad about exploiting chairs and software licences, but I'm using <em>exploited</em> in the economics sense, not the bleeding hearts sense.
+The actual number went from a peak of 60% down to 40% during lunch time.

+[^8a]: I don't think anyone feels bad about exploiting chairs and software licences, but I'm using <em>exploited</em> in the economics sense, not the bleeding hearts sense.

 [^9]: I don't have the exact quote, Matthew has my copy of <a href="http://www.amazon.co.uk/Parkinsons-Law-Northcote-Parkinson/dp/1568490151">the book</a> at the moment.